Marketcircle/AXElements/docs/Searching.markdown

     window.button(title: 'Main Window')

-Meaning that we want to find a `button` that is a child (or descedant) of `window`, but only if the `button` has a `title` of `'Main Window'` on it.
+Meaning that we want to find a `button` that is a child (or descendant) of `window`, but only if the `button` has a `title` of `'Main Window'` on it.